 Weekends Away: Manchester

 I am originally from Manchester which means a lot of my family still lives there.
 Even though I have been many times to visit, most of those trips consisted of seeing family or heading out of town on day trips away.
 It has only been in the past year or so that I have finally been exploring Manchester and all the great things it has to offer!
+Just to think, I could’ve gone through all my major life milestones in Manchester…passing my school exams, turning eighteen and driving lessons!

 I do think Manchester has a bit of a bad rep, but the council are putting a lot of money into regenerating the centre and surrounds.
 A weekend away here is a great, wallet friendly option!